griffinpinney/griffinpinney.github.io/_pages/teaching.md

 ## UCLA

 - ### Introduction to Programming
-  *Basic principles of programming, using C&plus;&plus;; algorithmic, procedural problem solving; program design and development; basic data types, control structures and functions; functional arrays and pointers; introduction to classes for programmer-defined data types.*
+  *Basic principles of programming, using C++,algorithmic, procedural problem solving; program design and development; basic data types, control structures and functions; functional arrays and pointers; introduction to classes for programmer-defined data types.*

   Winter 2024 - Spring 2025

 - ### Intermediate Programming
-  *Abstract data types and their implementation using the C&plus;&plus; class mechanism; dynamic data structures, including linked lists, stacks, queues, trees, and hash tables; applications; object-oriented programming and software reuse; recursion; algorithms for sorting and searching.*
+  *Abstract data types and their implementation using the C++ class mechanism; dynamic data structures, including linked lists, stacks, queues, trees, and hash tables; applications; object-oriented programming and software reuse; recursion; algorithms for sorting and searching.*

   Spring 2024